WebexCC-SA/LAB-1111/docs/Devices.md

 # Lab 8 - Devices and workspaces
 Webex devices and workspaces enable secure collaboration by supporting meetings, calling, and content sharing in both personal and shared spaces.

-- In this lab:
+- In this lab
-    - Create and configure both shared and personal workspaces.
+    - Create and configure both shared and personal workspaces
-    - Explore the features available for each type of workspace.
+    - Explore the features available for each type of workspace
-    - Get hands-on experience with Cisco's Workspace Designer.
+    - Get hands-on experience with Cisco's Workspace Designer

 ### Assigning devices